 Here are some other profound inquiries that this Hansadarshin curriculum addresses: What are the primordial causes of creation, if any?
 Are the seer and the seen distinctly different?
 Can the knower ever be a knowable?
 What is consciousness?
 Are there many conscious entities?
 Is all matter linked?
 What part of us is evolving?
 Is our self-awareness eternal?
 Have we always been around?
 What is ego?
 Who is Ishwara (best English translation is God)?
 Are there many overlords for multiple universes?
 Is cultivation of faith connected with overlapping minds?
 What is sentience?
 What are the sentient, mutable and conservative principles palpable in evolving matter?
 Are cognition, mutation and inertness connected with these principles?
 Where are latent impressions stored?
 Can matter evolve out of consciousness?
 Is there unmanifest matter?
 If so, how does it start evolving through mutation?
 What is the relationship between mutable matter and unmanifest matter?
 Does the evolution or mutation entail discrete steps?

 Our Ayurvedic wellness curriculum (gurukulam) is known by the Sanskrit name Hansamanas.
 This curriculum is placed third among the seven levels of the Teachings tab.
-Once the concepts and ideas of spiritual philosophy mature to crystallize into a clarity of purpose cushioned by a divine vision of life, personal discipline to attain the goal is taught by implementing the wellness routines.
+Once the concepts and ideas of spiritual philosophy mature to crystallize into a clarity of purpose cushioned by a divine vision of life, personal discipline to attain the goal is taught by implementing of wellness routines.
 The curriculum disseminates the core teachings on wellness through dedicated workshops and as part of retreats.
 The focus of these forums is to inform and train participants about principles of healthy and sustainable living based on Ayurveda and Atharvaveda scriptural guidelines.

 Hands-on lessons about the principles of Ayurvedic wellness develop the following: how to understand the lifeforce energy (prāna) and its relationship with biorhythms; how to attune to the prānic calendar; how to enhance vitality; an organic soli-lunar diet harmonized to personal mind-body constitution; the role of co-evolution and natural living in mending the mind and body; wholesome meal planning; yogic stretching synchronized with breathing; a lifestyle based on a holistic model of wellbeing.
 Participants walk away with a new understanding of their journey and how to live in harmony with the environment.